What do Docents do?

-- Be actively involved within a dynamic team of people who have similar interests.
+- Be actively involved within a dynamic team of people who have similar interests

-- Meet new people and build a network.
+- Meet new people and build a network

-- Keep your mind and body active.
+- Keep your mind and body active

-- Put your time to good use and feel useful within a hard-working team.
+- Put your time to good use and feel useful within a hard-working team

-- Build self-confidence.
+- Build self-confidence

-- Opportunity to educate future generations.
+- Opportunity to educate future generations

-- Get to know Australia’s unique wildlife.
+- Get to know Australia’s unique wildlife

 How often can I work at CWP?

-- We are open every day of the year, from 9.00am to 5.30pm – you can volunteer on any day that suits you.
+- We are open every day of the year, from 9.00am to 5.30pm – you can volunteer on any day that suits you

 - We require a minimum commitment of either: 1 x weekly half-day shift OR 1 x fortnightly full-day shift.
 But like everything in life – the more you put into it, the more you’ll get out of it!
-You are of course welcome to volunteer more than the shifts above.
+So you are of course welcome to volunteer more if you wish

 - Please consider carefully what your availability is like at various times of the year; volunteering isn’t just for now.
 But you are welcome to enjoy a holiday every now and then of course!

 What training is involved?

-- Training documentation is provided.
+- Training documentation is provided